You see that picture above? Me wearing purple and smiling like a goober? I’m sick to death of it.

 There are exceptions, of course.
 Sometimes websites really do need overhauls.
 But that should be a once-every-few-years thing, not a monthly thing.
 Same goes for headshots.
 When I get a book deal, I’ll want to get a professional author photo for my promo stuff, book jacket, etc. But once I get that new headshot, I’ll put it everywhere and keep it for as long as I can.
 And wherever possible, I’ll bring it to people’s attention that I’m changing my picture, so they can make the connection between my old photo and me as their online friend.

 And I’ll hopefully never change my Twitter handle, etc. That’s why it’s good to use your publishing name as your website title and username for everything you can.
 No matter what else changes, that will always stay the same, building name recognition between you and everyone who follows you.
 Same thing for avatars.
 You want a picture of you, not your book.
 Your book will eventually become a different book; you will always stay you.
 Besides, people want to interact with other people anyway – not objects.

 So that’s why I think writers working on their online platforms should avoid the impulse to change their avatars, handles, and website templates like they’re nail polish colors.
 The interwebs is a big place for writers, and we work hard to build connections with each other.
 Make it easier for people to keep them by making it easier for people to recognize you from venue to venue.

-And yes, you should go ahead and make peace with purple-shirted, straight-haired, smiley me, because I’ll be keeping that photo until A) I get an agent/book deal or B) my physical appearance changes so drastically that I’m no longer anything like that picture.
+And yes, you should go ahead and make peace with purple-shirted, straight-haired, smiley me, because I’ll be keeping that photo as long as I can possibly bear it.

 What do you think?
 Are you guilty of swapping photos every time you get a better shot?
 Twitter handles?
 Blog templates?
 Or do you think I’m wrong, and that variety is the spice of life?
 I’d love to hear your thoughts.